 Cauliflower has been cultivated for over two thousand years and is a member of the cabbage family next to broccoli and brussels sprouts (check out our articles on those veggies!).
 It is believed to have originated in India, where it was first used as a medicinal herb.
 Well, for sure these pooches know that perfectly:

 So, can dogs eat cauliflower, and what are the potential benefits?
 Like most vegetables, cauliflower is a good source of vitamins and minerals.
 But there’s much more!

 - It contains high levels of vitamin C, vitamin K, and folate.
 Vitamin C protects and strengthens your dog’s immune system, vitamin K is essential for blood clotting, and folate is essential for pregnant females.

 - Additionally, cauliflower is a good source of dietary fiber.

 - Vitamin E, another antioxidant found in cauliflower, helps to protect cells from damage.
-It also plays a critical role in brain function and development of nerve tissues.
+It also plays a critical role in brain function and the development of nerve tissue.